h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

  - No early stopping or early stopping with ``score_tree_interval`` explicitly specified and same validation data

-   - If using cross validation for early stopping, seed must be set

 - **Is it possible to guarantee reproducibility in multi-node clusters?**

  The following criteria must be met to guarantee reproducibility in a multi-node cluster: